Klosmi/WP-dev/WPDevNotes.md

 - The process of creating a variable is called a variable __declaration__.

-- rule of nameing: it can only start with letter (no number or other signs).
+- rule of naming: it can only start with letter (no number or other signs).
 We're allowed to use alphanumeric characters, this includes the underscore character.

 - variables are case sensitive.
   `$age` ang `$AGE` are 2 different variables.